 Oakley Elementary School

-- The teacher population of 11 teachers has declined by 8% over five school years.
+The teacher population of 11 teachers has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-6|